So if you want to get an SEO certification, you want to make sure you’re completing an online SEO course where:

 Most SEO certifications aren’t worth it.

 We asked 15 SEO hiring managers for the skills and requirements that they deem important when hiring an SEO specialist.
-86% said that SEO certifications aren’t important, with the rest saying that they’re only somewhat important.
+In all, 86% said that SEO certifications aren’t important, with the rest saying that they’re only somewhat important.

 Not one hiring manager said they were very important.